-Dealing with Student Behaviour
+Student Behaviour

-- Students creating discipline problems should be reported to the patrol supervisor.
-(Safety Patrol-Referral form optional). - Patrol supervisor will deal with complaints. - Patrol supervisor should discuss progressive steps with principal, students and staff. (e.g. supervisor unable to deal with problem principal will intercede).
+- Students creating discipline problems should be reported to the patrol supervisor (Safety Patrol-Referral form optional) - Patrol supervisor will deal with complaints - Patrol supervisor should discuss progressive steps with principal, students and staff. (e.g. supervisor unable to deal with problem - principal will intercede)

-Dealing with Traffic Incidents
+Traffic Incidents

-- A written form will be submitted to the patrol supervisor (in the appropriate manner described by the police) to be completed for school records. - Patrol supervisor will determine whether or not to contact appropriate patrol constable.
-In matters where the safety of the children has been jeopardized, the patrol constable and/or district police office should be notified.
+- A written form will be submitted to the patrol supervisor (in the appropriate manner described by the police) to be completed for school records - The patrol supervisor will determine whether or not to contact the appropriate patrol constable (in matters where the safety of the children has been jeopardized, the patrol constable and/or district police office should be notified)